dqops/dqo/docs/command-line-interface/table.md

 ___
 ### **dqo table list**

+List tables filtered by the given conditions

 **Description**

-List tables which match filters
+List all the tables that match a given condition.
+It allows the user to use various filters, such as table name or schema names to list filtered tables.

 **Command-line synopsis**